lmccalman/spacerace/README.md

 The game cycles through a list of different maps.
 If a player tries to join a whilst a game is in progress, they will be added to the lobby for the next game.

+## Coordinate System

+We use "mathematical" co-ordinate conventions.
+These may be different from the conventions used in computer graphics.

 ![Coodinate system](coords.png)